Sophie has a chapter in a writing guide to be launched on 9th October.

 Sophie has been speaking on BBC Radio Solent about her beach cleaning activities.
 She won Beach Picker of the Year 2020, awarded by Littler Pickers of the New Forest.

 to help advertise the Essex Book Festival 2019

 She has been contributing to the Westmorland Gazette’s Podium column:

 and writes for various publications to gain publicity for The Waterberg Trust

 She opened the The Tavistock Festival

 David Webb‘s new DVD on ‘Walton’s Secret Backwaters’ presented by Chris Opperman features an interview with Sophie in her role as President of The Arthur Ransome Society and includes the cover of her book on ‘The Making of Swallows and Amazons’.
 The DVD can be purchased here.

 Sophie’s talk at the Alhambra Cinema in Keswick attracted press coverage for the Keswick Convention.

-She has been writing for The Westmorland Gazette and has a Christmas article about her chapter in ACW’s new book ‘Merry Christmas Everyone’.

 She is often invited to speak on BBC Radio Solent and BBC Radio Cumbria while her public appearances have been discussed on other stations this year.